Coolie No. 1 (1991 film): Soundtrack

 Music was composed by Ilaiyaraaja and lyrics written by Sirivennela Seetharama Sastry.
 Music released on LEO Audio company.
 The song "Kotha Kothaga" is based on "Pudhiya Poovithu", composed by Ilaiyaraaja for the Tamil film Thendrale Ennai Thodu (1985).
 The single "Attention Everybody" is reprised by Raja Kumari, in a tribute to Venkatesh by actor Rana Daggubati's South Bay channel in 2020.
+The songs particularly "Dandalayya" and "Kalaya Nijama" became popular.
+The latter song is regularly played during Ganesh Chaturthi.